Friday Osanebi

-Friday Ossai Osanebi (born 7 October 1980) is a member of the Delta State House of Assembly the Lawmaker representing Ndokwa East Local Government Constituency in the State House of Assembly.
-The current deputy governor of delta state.
+Friday Ossai Osanebi (born 7 October 1980) is a Nigerian politician and former lawmaker who represented Ndokwa East in the Delta State House of Assembly for three terms.
+He was the deputy governorship candidate of the APC in the 2023 general election.

 Early life and education

-Friday Osanebi was born on October 7, 1980, He grew up with his families, Mother and Father, Chief and Mrs Ossai Osanebi of Umuedem Quarters Beneku Town, Ndokwa East Local Government Area of Delta State.
+Osanebi was born on October 7, 1980 to Chief and Mrs Ossai Osanebi of Umuedem Quarters of Benekuku community, Ndokwa East, Delta State.

-He also studied law in the prestigious University of Kaduna..He went to Eke Model Primary School in Kwale, Ndokwa West Local Government Area of Delta State and Orogun Grammar School He later proceeded to prestigious University Of Enugu, (ESUT) where he studied Material and Metallurgical Engineering.
+He attended Eke Model Primary School in Kwale, Ndokwa West and later Orogun Grammar School for his secondary education.
+Osanebi proceeded to Enugu State University of Science and Technology, (ESUT) where he studied Material and Metallurgical Engineering.

 Career

-Osanebi is the Lawmaker representing Ndokwa East Local Government Constituency in the State House of Assembly.
-He is the youngest legislator in Delta State House of Assembly.
+Osanebi was the member representing Ndokwa East Constituency in the Delta State House of Assembly, Subsequently serving as Deputy Speaker.
+He was the youngest legislator in the house.